 There are many parallels between agile team principles and the principles of Improvisation.
 Effective improvisers give their teammates unconditional support.
 They practice active listening and accept and build on each other’s ideas.
 Jessie will explore these ideas and more.
 She will help and guide you in making your agile interactions more effective.

 Jessie founded The Improv Effect in 2007.
 Her goal was to help businesses reach their full potential through interpersonal communication skills training.
 They use an array of experiential techniques to transform teams and organizations.
 These cover teamwork, creative problem solving, on-boarding, presentation skills, and product development ideation sessions.
 Jessie also recently published a book called CTRLShift: 50 Games For 50 ****ing Days Like today.

 Jim’s keynote will challenge you to look at yourself through self-critical eyes.
 Entitled Want Better Collaboration?
 Don’t be so Defensive!, Jim will discuss skills essential for effective collaboration.
 In particular, he will focus on achieving success even during difficult interactions.
 He will show how your own defensiveness is a key factor in resolving conflicts and building collaboration.
 He will share practical tools designed to help you manage your own defensiveness.

-Jim is President of RC Group, LLC.
-He maintains offices in South San Francisco, California, Cuernavaca, Mexico and Stockholm, Sweden.
+Jim is the President of RC Group, LLC.
+He maintains offices in South San Francisco, California, Cuernavaca, Mexico, and Stockholm, Sweden.
 He specializes in building cultures of collaboration within organizations.
-He also trains other consultants and trainers how to teach collaborative skills.
+He also trains other consultants and trainers on how to teach collaborative skills.